mahi38-bh/heart-disease-biomedical-informatics/README.md.txt

 Heart Disease – Biomedical Informatics Analysis

 Overview
-This project explores a clinical heart disease dataset containing 1,025 patients and 14 variables.
-The objective is to demonstrate biomedical informatics principles such as data quality assessment, outcome stratification, and cautious clinical interpretation.
+This project analyzes a clinical heart disease dataset comprising 1,025 patients and 14 variables.
+The objective is to apply biomedical informatics principles such as data quality assessment, outcome stratification, and cautious clinical interpretation, rather than focusing on predictive modeling.

 Key Steps

-- Verified dataset completeness and variable integrity
-- Analyzed disease prevalence and demographic patterns
-- Examined age, blood pressure, and cholesterol differences by disease status
-- Interpreted counter-intuitive findings in the context of treatment effects and real-world clinical bias
-- Visualized disease distribution using a simple bar chart
+Assessed dataset completeness and variable integrity Examined disease prevalence and demographic patterns Analyzed differences in age, blood pressure, and cholesterol by disease status Interpreted counter-intuitive findings in the context of treatment effects and real-world clinical bias Visualized disease distribution using simple, interpretable charts

 Tools Used

-- Python
+Python
-- Pandas
+Pandas
-- Matplotlib
+Matplotlib

 Key Learning
-This project emphasizes informatics-focused thinking—understanding healthcare data within clinical and system-level context rather than relying solely on predictive modeling.
+This project emphasizes informatics-driven thinking by interpreting healthcare data within clinical and system-level contexts, highlighting the importance of data quality, bias awareness, and cautious conclusions in biomedical datasets.